 He represented the US in the first Youth World Championships in Tokyo.
 Rocky then went on to play for his University of Maryland team and won two National titles for them.
 He took a long break (12yrs) from the sport to pursue art and other interests but could not resist playing a small tournament while living in Alabama.
 He went on to win the Dixie Open in 2007 and got hooked playing again.
 Since then he has placed gold or silver in over 15 tournaments.
 In 2009 he defeated a two-time Olympian and three-time national champion to make the top 16 at Nationals and qualified to try out for the World team.
 He reached the top 50 men's list in 2010.
 Rocky also realized his passion for coaching and began coaching at his former coach Cheng's club, the MDTTC and also the Joola club in Rockville, MD.

 Mark is an artist and musician who has worked in the video game industry for over a decade.
-He's been animating and producing videos since he was a kid, so Pong Road was an awesome opportunity for him to create something fun and interesting with one of his best friends and help showcase the wacky world of ping pong.
-The project opened his eyes to the many facets of the sport and allowed him to meet all sorts of colorful characters and new friends along the way.
+He's been animating and producing videos since he was a kid, so Pong Road was an great opportunity for him to tell an interesting story about one of his best friends while also highlighting ping pong subculture in America.
+The project opened his eyes to how multifaceted the sport is and allowed him to meet colorful characters along the way.
+At its heart Pong Road is a story about how ping pong connects all of these people.
 It's been an exciting creative challenge since Pong Road was filmed using only an iPhone.
 He acted as director, cinematographer, editor, sound designer and art director for the project.